-The char-grilled eel, Unagi no Kabayaki is one of the exquisite dishes that Japan can boast to the world, but what comes to your mind when you think of Japanese sweets using Unagi eel?
+The char-grilled eel, Unagi no Kabayaki, is one of the exquisite dishes that Japan can boast to the world.

-Unagi Pie actually uses a wee bit of Unagi, only a little bit of the powdered extract, but neither contains the actual eel meat nor tastes of Unagi.
+The pie pastry snack uses a wee bit of Unagi, only a little bit of the powdered extract, but neither contains actual eel meat nor tastes like Unagi.

-In the making, the eel extract is kneaded into the flour dough, and after the dough is baked, it is brushed with a Tare sauce.
+In the making, wheat flour dough is kneaded with the eel extract.
+It is then baked and brushed with a Tare sauce.

-So the confection, Unagi Pie is said to have been created after the fact, emulating “Palmier” french cookies, and began to be sold in 1961.
+The confection Unagi Pie is said to have been created after the fact, emulating French Palmier cookies, and began to be sold in 1961.

-Specifically, according to the official website of Shunkado, their Unagi Pie is made mainly with wheat flour, sugar, dairy product, eel powder, starch syrup, fructooligosaccharides syrup, Unagi flavoring, and garlic.
+According to the official website of Shunkado, their Unagi Pie mainly consists of wheat flour, sugar, dairy products, Unagi powder, starch syrup, fructooligosaccharides syrup, Unagi flavoring, and garlic.

 Where to Buy

-Shunkado Unagi Pie is on sale throughout the year and can be bought at expressway rest areas, airport souvenir shops, or the like, in and outside of Shizuoka.
+For people who want to try it someday, the Shunkado Unagi Pie is available all year round at highway rest areas, airport souvenir shops, or the like in and around Shizuoka.

 (Reference Page: Wikipedia うなぎパイ )